alejandro-angulo/dotfiles/README.md

 Make sure you have [`stow`](https://www.gnu.org/software/stow/) installed and install the desired configurations using `stow -t ~ <configuration>`

+**NOTE** Make sure to install submodules.
+Either pass `--recurse-submodules` to your clone command or run `git submodule init && git submodule update` after the repo is already cloned.

 ## Configurations

 | Configuration   | Description                                    |